 Firstly, regular employees need to have unemployment protections provided by their employers.
 This requires the employer (in this case, the real estate brokerage) to pay additional taxes.
 These taxes then go towards funding unemployment benefits.
-If they bring on non-employees instead, they don’t have to pay these other taxes.
+If they bring on non-employees, they don’t have to pay these other taxes.

-If they’re only collecting on one side of the deal, making 3% on each sale, that would be $300,000 in commission.
-This is before any split with the brokerage.
-And top agents will routinely get 75-25 splits or even higher.
-There are even plenty of 90-100% split firms in NYC that only charge small monthly and real estate brokerage fees.
-So why would they prefer to have a salary that limits their potential versus betting on themselves to outperform that fixed salary?
+Even 90-100% split firms in NYC only charge small monthly and real estate brokerage fees.
+So why would they prefer a salary that limits their potential versus betting on themselves to outperform that fixed salary?
 They can make significantly more in commission!

 Real estate agents join the industry to earn commission on million-dollar listings, not to make a salary.
-The best salespeople will always want to work for commission.
-They maximize the real estate brokerage fee.
+The best salespeople will always want to work for commission, and they maximize the real estate brokerage fee.

-Again, both of these outcomes would be bad for the real estate industry.
-And these are the big reasons why real estate agents prefer to work on commission rather than for a salary.
-Earning potential is just about unlimited when working on commission.
-The better you do, the more you make.
+Again, these outcomes would be bad for the real estate industry.
+And these are the big reasons real estate agents prefer to work on commission rather than for a salary.
+Earning potential is unlimited when working on commission, and t, and t, and the better you do, the more you make.
 A salary limits their ability to earn money and leads to laziness and lower productivity in the long run.